LeonardoCorral04/OpenPQD-Synthetic-Power-Quality-Dataset-Analysis-Toolkit-for-ML/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This repository provides a comprehensive, open-source dataset of 31 types of synthetic power quality disturbances (PQD), ideal for training and validating machine learning models.
+This repository provides a comprehensive, open-source dataset of 31 types of synthetic power quality disturbances (PQD), ideal for training and validating machine learning models with representative obtained due to Direct Montecarlo Simulation.
 Signals are generated using established mathematical models, with parameter ranges conforming to the **IEEE 1159 standard**.

 The project includes a modular Python analysis framework in a Jupyter Notebook for advanced statistical exploration, featuring correlation analysis and t-SNE visualizations to assess class separability.